Irrigation Transforms Southern Alberta

 Early settlers had dammed creeks to water their crops.
 Then in 1897, Alberta’s first diversion dam was constructed where Cardston now stands.
 Built by the Alberta Irrigation Co., in cooperation with the federal government, it brought water to almost 40,500 hectares of land around Magrath, Raymond, and Stirling.

 Over the years, a vast network of dams, reservoirs, canals, and pipelines has been built across the province’s south, through a mix of public and private investments, bringing prosperity to a region that explorers had deemed uninhabitable.

 “Irrigation provides for a wide diversity of crops and for the growing and feeding of livestock.
 It provides opportunity for home building, for maintaining a higher standard of living, and for improved education facilities and social advantages.”

-Those words were written in 1948 by mechanical engineer Penrose Sauder, P.Eng., also known as Mr. Irrigation.
+Those words were written by mechanical engineer Penrose Sauder, P.Eng., also known as Mr. Irrigation.
 He joined the Lethbridge Northern Irrigation District (LNID) in 1920, serving at various times as a project manager and a trustee.

 Today, 13 districts in southern Alberta are responsible for most of the province’s irrigation.
 They provide water for farmers, agri-food industries, and municipalities, while maintaining and improving infrastructure and ensuring the long-term sustainability of one of the province’s most precious resources.